binnes/Node-RED-Docker/README.md

 2. develop your Node-RED application
 3. when you are ready to release it use the Dockerfile in this repository to build your application

+*[TODO : add link to tutorials explaining the steps, once they have been published]*

 ## Changes from a standard Node-RED install

 ### Node-RED Editor